Top of Page

 Do Students Have Access to the Variety of Schools and Programs Offered?

-Elementary Programs Maps
+Elementary School Program Density Maps

 The Program Density Index measures the density of certain academic programs in each region.
 The index is calculated as the number of program seats per 100 age-eligible CPS students who reside in the region.
 This index can be used to compare program availability across regions.
 For more information about types of programs, visit cps.edu/rfp.